MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 * [Azure Container Apps][2]
   * Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
 A serverless platform means that you enjoy the benefits of running containers with minimal configuration.
 With Azure Container Apps, your applications can dynamically scale based on characteristics such as HTTP traffic, event-driven processing, or CPU or memory load.
-  * Container Apps pulls image from Azure Container Registry.
+  * Container Apps pull Docker image from Azure Container Registry.
 Revisions to container images trigger an update to the deployed container.
-You can also configure changes to GitHub to trigger the update.
+You can also configure GitHub changes to trigger the update.

 * [Azure Container Registry][3]
   * Azure Container Registry enables you to work with Docker images and its components in Azure.
 It provides a registry that's close to your deployments in Azure and that gives you control over access, making it possible to use your Azure Active Directory groups and permissions.
   * In this tutorial, the registry source is Azure Container Registry, but you can also use Docker Hub or a private registry with minor modifications.

-* [Azure Database of PostgreSQL][4]
+* [Azure Database for PostgreSQL][4]
-  * The sample code connects to PostgreSQL to storage application data.
+  * The sample code uses PostgreSQL to store application data.
   * The container app connects to PostgreSQL through environment variables set with Azure Service Connector.

 * [Azure Service Connector][8]
   * Service Connector helps you connect Azure compute services to other backing services.
-  * The Service Connector is used during the configuration of Azure Container Apps.
-The connector generates environment variables containing connection information for PostgreSQL.
+  * Service Connector is used during the configuration of Azure Container Apps to generate environment variables containing connection information for PostgreSQL.

 * [GitHub][1]
-  * The sample code for this tutorial is in a GitHub repo that you can fork and clone locally.
+  * The sample code for this tutorial is in a GitHub repo that you will fork and clone locally.
 To set up a CI/CD workflow with [GitHub Actions][6] you'll need a GitHub account.
-  * You can still follow along with this tutorial without a GitHub account, but you'll have to work in the [Azure Cloud Shell][9] to build the container image from the sample code repo.
+  * You can still follow along with this tutorial without a GitHub account, working locally or in the [Azure Cloud Shell][9] to build the container image from the sample code repo.

 ## Revisions and CI/CD